-The executive management committee in the company works to ensure that disclosure reporting, in real time, all the major developments interior that have an impact on the confidence of customers, regulators and the public in general .The Company has develop and adopt a framework for itself according to the highest standards of corporate governance and assigned to the executive management committee to assume responsibility for measuring, monitoring and continuous improvement of the company's image to the public.
+The executive management committee in the company works to ensure that disclosure reporting will have an impact on the confidence of customers, regulators and the public in general .The Company has adopted a framework for itself according to the highest standards of corporate governance and assigned to the executive management committee to assume responsibility for measuring, monitoring and continuous improvement of the company's image to the public.
 The calculation of the additional capital requirements (self-assessment) for Reputation Risk is 20% of the operation risk.